msys2/msys2.github.io/web/docs/environments.md

   DLLs built for different CRTs can be mixed as long as they don't share CRT objects, e.g. `FILE*`, across DLL boundaries.)
 Same rule is applied for MSVC compiled binaries because MSVC uses UCRT by default (if not changed).
-* Works out of the box on every Microsoft Windows versions.
+* Works out of the box on every version of Microsoft Windows.

 **UCRT** (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default.
 It should work and behave as if the